stat545ubc-2021/mda-Lorenzo-Lindo/mini-data-analysis-milestone1.md

 Calculating the expected circumference of trees based on the observed diameter and assigning it as a new variable. **Rationale**: This was done to calculate what the expected tree circumference would be given the observed diameter of each tree observed.
+The following code creates a new variable that contains the expected circumference based on the observed diameter of trees.
+It calculates circumference by multiplaying the diameter by pi.
+It also relocates both the diameter and expected circumference columns such that they appear after the std_street column.

 ``` r
 vancouver_trees %>%